tidev/ti.imagefactory/README.md

 ### compress(blob, quality [, format])

 Creates a new image by creating a copy of the given image and applying the specified compression quality.

 ##### Arguments

-* Image blob[blob]: Image to compress
-* Compression Quality[float]; The quality of the resulting JPEG or WebP image, expressed as a value from 0.0 to 1.0.
-The value 0.0 represents the maximum compression (or lowest quality) while the value 1.0 represents the least compression (or best quality).
-* Android (optional): format [int]: The output format: ImageFactory.JPEG, ImageFactory.PNG, ImageFactory.WEBP (default: ImageFactory.JPEG)

-### compressAsync(Object) - _Android only_

-Creates a new image in a new thread by creating a copy of the given image and applying the specified compression quality.

-##### Arguments